Code-Institute-Submissions/chinatravel/README.md

 It would be nice to impliment the skyscanner API to make booking a trip to the city of their choice even more convenient.

+During my research of Javascript features, I found out about the DRY method (Dont Repeat Yourself).
+Using this theory of coding, I should be able to make my functions a bit more general purpose.
+By doing so, I will repeat my javacript code less.
+I think it would be great to impliment this into my bar charts and have just one file to create the chart, importing the data seperately.
+In the end, I decided to add this feature later as I don't have all of the knowledge of Javascript to make a final working element.

 ## Technologies
 #### HTML5:
 HTML5 was used to provide the content of the site.